kalisio/kaabah/docs/how-does-it-work/README.md

 * one manager node, `app-dev-manager`, of type `t2.small` with the public IP address `3.115.176.41`.
 * `3` worker nodes, `app-dev-worker-0`, `app-dev-worker-1` and `app-dev-worker-2`, of type of `t3.large`.
 To each worker is attached `2` optimized hard-disk (`sc1`) of `500`GB and this volume is accessible through the mount point: `/mnt/DATA0` and `/mnt/DATA1`.

-**Kaabah** exposes many more variables allowing you to customize in detail your infrastructure such as adding labels, running user scripts...
+**Kaabah** exposes many more variables allowing you to customize in detail your infrastructure such as specifying a domain name, adding labels, running user scripts...
 Have a look at the complete list of [variables](./../how-to-use-it/configuration-variables.md) and the [tests](https://github.com/kalisio/kaabah/tree/master/tests) as an example.

 ## Cluster

-<b>Kaabah</b> provides the Terraform and Docker configuration to create and manage a Docker Swarm with

-The following diagram illustrates a Swarm cluster composed of 4 nodes including a <b>manager</b> and 3 <b>workers</b> and the corresponding stack of services.
+The **cluster** consists in of multiple Docker hosts which run in **swarm** mode and act as manager (to manage membership and delegation) and workers (which run services).

 ![swarm concept](./../assets/kaabah-swarm.svg)

+### Instances

-The instances are named according the following convention:
+When generated from a given `<WORKSPACE>`, the instances are named according the following convention:
 -  `<WORKSPACE>-manager`
 -  `<WORKSPACE>-woker-<INDEX>`

+You can add some labels to the nodes using the `manager_labels` and `worker_labels` variables.

+### Volumes

+When needed extra disk spaces, you can attach additional volumes to the workers.
+These volumes are automatically attached, formatted (ext4 file system) and mounted on the workers.
+By default the volumes attached on a worker are accessible with the paths `/mnt/data0`, `mnt/data1` and so on.
+You can override the default `data` mount point by overriding the `worker_additional_volume_mount_point` variable.

+### Security Groups

+By default, **Kaabah** creates 2 security groups:
+* the manager security group allowing:
+  * SSH traffic (port 22).
+  * HTTP traffic (port 80).
+  * HTTPS traffic (port 443).
+  * Docker swarm traffic.
+The traffic is limited to your private network.
+* the workers security group with the following rules:
+  * SSH traffic (port 22)
+  * Docker swarm traffic.
+The traffic is limited to your private network.

+### Docker network

+The traffic between the nodes is relying on a Docker network of type of **Overlay**.
+The name of the Docker network is automatically computed from the workspace name but you can override it using the `docker_network` variable.

 ### Security

-_TODO_
+In Swarm mode, the nodes communicate using an HTTP socket and therefore it is highly recommended to protect the the Docker daemon. **Kaabah** will do it for you !
+Therefore the Docker daemon only allows connections from clients authenticated by a certificate signed by a CA specific to your infrastructure. **Kaabah** generates automatically the required CA, server and client keys using [OpenSSL](https://www.openssl.org/).

-## Service
+## Services

 As mentioned in the introduction, **Kaabah** bootstraps your cluster with a stack of high level services that allows you to:
 - route the traffic to the cluster and ensure SSL termination using [Traefik](https://traefik.io/)